DC801/BM-Badge/README.md

 Examples:

-- `if entity "Entity Name" animationFrame is 2 then goto successScript`
+- `if entity "Entity Name" animation_frame is 2 then goto successScript`
-- `if entity "Entity Name" animationFrame is not 2 then goto successScript`
+- `if entity "Entity Name" animation_frame is not 2 then goto successScript`

 #### CHECK_ENTITY_DIRECTION